Effective Sales Management 2

 • Decrease sales costs

-You can manage a sales team by managing the metrics or you can dig deeper and understand the WHY.
+You can manage a sales team by managing the metrics or digging deeper and understanding the WHY.

-Why the performance level of each of your salespeople is different in each of these metrics and what you can do as a coach to identify the WHY and coach each individual to enable them to realise the Compound Effect of improving their Micro Selling Skills.
+Why is the performance level of each of your salespeople different in each of these metrics?
+What can you do as a coach to identify the WHY and coach each individual to enable them to realise the Compound Effect of improving their Microselling Skills?

 By the fifth year, that compound effect translated to a 180% increase in sales.